 Since plants produce cellulose, it is a highly abundant, durable, and renewable material.
 Cellulose has widespread commercial usage, including paper manufacturing and textile production.

-Purchasing biodegradable products help reduce the amount of waste produced since they break down over time.
+Purchasing compostable products help reduce the amount of waste produced since they break down over time.
 Specifically, using biodegradable plastic products decreases greenhouse gas emissions because they are not being burned in landfills if adequately disposed of after use.

 Compostable products help enrich the soil.
 Since cellulose is naturally occurring, it lacks harmful artificial materials.
 When the materials decay, they help improve the soil’s water and nutrient retention rates.